rafael19899/terraformtest/README.md

 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary. root@rafael-Inspiron-3501:~/Área de Trabalho/repoterra/terraform/virginia# terraform plan aws_launch_template.example: Refreshing state... [id=lt-0c06d22d22baeb58c] aws_db_instance.db: Refreshing state... [id=db-QIGIZ66DTT6B6EHXYMONOEZ4GY]
+If you forget, other commands will detect it and remind you to do so if necessary. root@rafael-Inspiron-3501:/home/rafael/Área de Trabalho/repoterra/terraform/dev# terraform plan var.environment
+  The environment name

+  Enter a value: dev

 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create
-  ~ update in-place
--/+ destroy and then create replacement

 Terraform will perform the following actions:

   # aws_autoscaling_group.example will be created